 Flexibility: Dynamic parameter adjustment

 During a mission, multiple EMILYs have reached their destination and halted while victims grab hold of the floatation.
-The UAV currently has a zoomed view of the USVs, but does not provide enough of the surrounding environment of interest.
+The UAV currently has a zoomed view of the USVs but does not provide enough of the surrounding environment of interest.
 The operator sends a command to enlarge the minimum field of view so that the UAV zooms out to reveal the desired scene.
-Minimum and maximum values for the following parameters can be adjusted while in flight to get the desired view, because the algorithm re-checks the parameters at each cycle not just at initialization.
+Minimum and maximum values for the following parameters can be adjusted while in flight to get the desired view because the algorithm re-checks the parameters at each cycle, not just at initialization.

 Contention: UAV given other tasks

-The proposed algorithm is very focused on the following behavior, but is designed to support a subsumption architecture.
+The proposed algorithm is very focused on the following behavior but is designed to support a subsumption architecture.
 At any time, other system components such as manual intervention or additional autonomous features could override this behavior.
 However, the path prediction is still being performed even if the outputs are intercepted and modified or discarded before reaching the motor components.
 Thus, once control is returned to the follow behavior, the UAV can easily get back on track since it has a next waypoint ready.
 Also, the subsumming components could use modify the outputs to maintain the view while performing other tasks.

 5. Test Plan.

 The goal is to determine if the quadcopter will be able to constantly keep a group of USVs within camera view by following the group through repositioning and camera tilting/zooming, using position and trajectory messages broadcast by the USVs.
 The hypothesis is that the trajectory messages will allow the UAV to make effective path predictions that keep the UGVs in view using less movements than if only current positions were communicated.
 Using less movements is important because it conserves energy and thus increases the available flight time.
-Also, less movements would result in a stabler image which reduces the disorienting effect of a shakey image, and potential image processing applications would benefit from the improved image quality.
+Also, fewer movements would result in a more stable image, which reduces the disorienting effect of a shaky image, and potential image processing applications would benefit from the improved image quality.

 The algorithm will be tested in the Morse simulator, using a single quadcopter and variable number of ground vehicles.
 The quadcopter will have a speed actuator and an abstract 'Waypoint' actuator.
 The ground vehicles will also have speed and waypoint control.
 Both robot types will have a Pose sensor for localization, and the quadcopter will have an RGB camera with tilt and zoom control.

 A constant starting location will be set as the "base", as if this is the ship or shore from which the USVs are deployed.
 Each run has a specific USV message broadcast rate for the current position and trajectory messages.
-The UGVs will be initialized from this location, but 3 meters apart from each other and the base.
-Each UGV will loaded with a set of waypoints which represent its trajectory..
+The UGVs will be initialized from this location, but they will be positioned three meters apart from each other and the base.
+Each UGV will be loaded with a set of waypoints which represent its trajectory.
 The waypoints will be selected to be within 200 yards from the base, based on the expected maximum distance between base and victims.
 Also, the UGVs are assumed to be working as a group and staying close enough to each other to be within the camera's maximum FOV.
 The waypoints will be assigned such that the UGVs do not leave the maximum camera footprint, given the constant altitude.
-The UGVs are sent off and then the UAV.
+The UGVs are deployed, followed by the UAV.
 The experiment will run until all vehicles have reached their final waypoint or until the mission duration has gone overtime by 5% of the expected mission duration.
 Expected mission duration is calculated based on considering the total distance from each waypoint and the USV speeds.